fellmir/pyTorchBasis/README.md

 # pyTorchBasis

-This repository contains a collection of projects to help learn and practice PyTorch, ranging from basic tutorials to advanced models.
-It aims to assist both beginners and those with more experience in understanding and using PyTorch effectively.
+This portfolio is intended to showcase my training in PyTorch, which ranges from basic tutorials to advanced models.

 ## Contents